Engineering law: Order in engineering

 Engineering must be conducted in an orderly and ethical manner where all appropriate codes and standards are carefully considered.
 Orderly consideration is a vital part of any engineering work involving public safety or a contract.
 Any disorder involved in engineering practice could be termed as reckless or hacking and may endanger the public's trust in the safety or quality of the engineering being practiced.
 Negligent practice evolves when managerial, accounting, scheduling or legal pressure impinges on the careful consideration of proper engineering practice.
 Engineers must conduct themselves in a dignified manner and their work must reflect this dignity and a dedication to excellence.

 To avoid wanton or reckless engineering practice engineers must ensure they have documented process, formalized requirements and formal methods of practice.
 All documents, drawings and analysis must be up to a high standard and must be well considered.
 Engineers must use the statutes listed in this article to push back against contract, managerial, financial or schedule pressures that may affect public safety related to any engineering work.

 It is possible to compare the professions of law and engineering.
 Just as courts must maintain a certain order or decorum for a fair trial to proceed so too engineering must be conducted in an orderly fashion with a certain formalized method and process.
 When this order breaks down catastrophes may occur.
+Human factors safety culture is paramount.

 Specifically, Ontario engineering law Regulation 941 demands fairness and loyalty to the practitioner’s associates, employer, clients, subordinates and employees; devotion to high ideals of personal honour and professional integrity; co-operation in working with other professionals engaged on a project; courtesy and good faith towards other practitioners; and no malicious attempts to injure the reputation or business of another practitioner.